Speakers & Leaders Information

 J. David Whitehead – David works for Tennessee Wildlife Resources Agency as wildlife manager for Tellico Lake and South Cherokee Wildlife Management Areas in East Tennessee.
 Prior to joining TWRA, he worked in the Great Smoky Mountains National Park with bears and wild hogs, gaining 30 years experience over his career.
 Appropriately, he has been leading Pilgrimage bear and hog walks/talks since 2001.

 B.E.
 (Gene) Wofford – Gene is director of the University of Tennessee Herbarium.
-He is author of Guide to the Vascular Plants of the Blue Ridge and co-author, along with Edward W. Chester, of Trees, Shrubs, and Woody Vines of Tennessee.
+He is author of Guide to the Vascular Plants of the Blue Ridge, co-author (with Edward W. Chester) of Trees, Shrubs, and Woody Vines of Tennessee, and co-author (with Ron Jones) of Woody Plants of Kentucky and Tennessee: a complete winter guide to their identification and use.
 One of the Pilgrimage organizers, he has been involved regularly since 1970, leading wildflower and tree/shrub hikes.
 UT’s Herbarium Web site features images, distribution maps, and other data about Tennessee plants at http://tenn.bio.utk.edu/vascular.

 Wildflower Pilgrimage Evening Speakers